 In addition to blogging about generations (especially Generation X), I write quite a bit about life here in Oklahoma.
-Although I wanted to remain anonymous (ha!) jenX67.com is considered a top Oklahoma City blog.
+I’m so grateful that jenx67 has become a top Oklahoma City blog.
 It’s been featured in the Tulsa World, Journal Record and The Oklahoman, and it appears regularly on the KOSU Radio commentary JenX.

 Things To Do In Oklahoma City

 I have lived in Oklahoma City since I was 17-years-old.
 We’re really just a big town on a big prairie.
 Still, it can be difficult to find the local color and culture if you’re not from around here.

 Because I’ve lived here so long, I know the best things to see and do and especially, the best places to eat!
 Whether you are a newcomer ready to put down roots or just visiting for a couple of days, this guide is for you!
 I’ve included only the things I love.
 Two great resources for comprehensive listings of almost all major events and/or restaurants in town are Travel OK and Yelp OKC.

 I hope you enjoy your time in Oklahoma City.
 If you have any questions, please feel free to email me at jenx1967[at]gmail[dot]com.
 By the way, thanks to my travel blogger buddy, Misadventures With Andi, I’m a “local hero” on Nomaders.
 Click here to view my profile and special proposal to help YOU find the real color and culture of OKC.